umbrella-network/phoenix/DOCS.md

 ## Requesting data

-Roots are stored on blockchain (Layer 1) in smart contract.
+Roots are stored on blockchain (Layer 1) in oracle smart contract.
 Each root represents set of key-value pairs for given time.

-Merkle tree data are stored in Layer 2 and are availabe via API.
+Merkle tree data are stored outside blockchain in Layer 2 and they are availabe via API.

-To get a price of asset and be able to prove that the procee is valid we need to execute this steps:
+To get a price of asset and be able to prove that this price is valid one, we need to execute this steps:

-- make a call to API and request data and proof for selected key(s)
+- make a call to API and request data for selected key(s)
 - send result to your smart contract
 - your smart contract makes request to Umbrella oracle smart contract and validating the data
 - when data valid, perform operation based on validated data